Intend itikaaf by staying in the Musjid even for a few hours as according to some scholars there is no time limit for itikaaf.

-A brother drinking alcohol is from the major sins; yet he may love Allah and perform many righteous actions as per the Sahaabi who would drink and get punished.
-Yet we are told this person loves Allah and His Messenger!
-Drinking alcohol might be his weakness.
+A brother drinking alcohol is from the major sins; yet he may love Allah and perform many righteous actions as per the Sahaabi who would drink alcohol and get punished, yet we are told he loves Allah and His Messenger!

-- For example, a person may have a beard yet he has a heart full of jealousy and love for fame and wanting to be known.
+- For example, a person may have a beard, yet a heart full of jealousy and love for fame and wanting to be known.

 How important it is to read and learn about the heart.

 How hard it is to work on sincerity.
+Always accuse your intentions.